dibikhin/treasurer/README.md

 ### Account endpoint
 CRUD.
 Excluding Account.Balance.

+### Caching rules
+Last value of balance should be cached for a while due to rule of keeping balance above threshold (each withdrawal starts with balance checking).
+* On balance: return cached value if TTL or return live version and add it to cache
+* On deposit: remove from cache
+* On withdraw: check balance
+* On transfer: check balance

 ## Guide
 Start TestApi then start FuncTester.
 The terminal should be flooded with ping messages.